dontcry2013/blog/source/_posts/goaccess.md

 #log-format %h %^ [%d:%t %^] "%r" status:%s %b %R %^ %^ %^ %^ %^ [%u] %^ %^
 log-format %h [%d:%t %^] %s "%r" %b %R %^ %^ "%u" [%^]
 ```
+## SPECIFIERS
+* %x A date and time field matching the time-format and date-format variables.
+This is used when a timestamp is given instead of the date and time being in two separate variables.
+* %t time field matching the time-format variable.
+* %d date field matching the date-format variable.
+* %v The server name according to the canonical name setting (Server Blocks or Virtual Host).
+* %e This is the userid of the person requesting the document as determined by HTTP authentication.
+* %h host (the client IP address, either IPv4 or IPv6)
+* %r The request line from the client.
+This requires specific delimiters around the request (single quotes, double quotes, etc) to be parsable.
+Otherwise, use a combination of special format specifiers such as %m, %U, %q and %H to parse individual fields.
+  >Note: Use either %r to get the full request OR %m, %U, %q and %H to form your request, do not use both.
+* %m The request method.
+* %U The URL path requested.
+  >Note: If the query string is in %U, there is no need to use %q.
+However, if the URL path, does not include any query string, you may use %q and the query string will be appended to the request.
+* %q The query string.
+* %H The request protocol.
+* %s The status code that the server sends back to the client.
+* %b The size of the object returned to the client.
+* %R The "Referer" HTTP request header.
+* %u The user-agent HTTP request header.
+* %D The time taken to serve the request, in microseconds.
+* %T The time taken to serve the request, in seconds with milliseconds resolution.
+* %L The time taken to serve the request, in milliseconds as a decimal number.
+* %^ Ignore this field.
+* %~ Move forward through the log string until a non-space (!isspace) char is found.
+* ~h The host (the client IP address, either IPv4 or IPv6) in a X-Forwarded-For (XFF) field.

 ## Test
 ```